 The new legislation will create a new Department of Labor Office, called the Office of Strategic Enforcement and Compliance, as well as a database for tracking payroll.
 It will also make it easier to identify misclassified workers and to impose stop-work orders at workplaces where workers are unlawfully being denied the rights of employees.

 An audit conducted in 2018 determined that unlawful misclassification of employment is a widespread problem in New Jersey.
 After examining only 1% of the businesses in the state, the audit found 12,3000 misclassified workers, $460 million in underreported wages, and $14 million in lost revenue for the state unemployment and temporary disability funds.
 The new legislation will make it easier to enforce the rules about classifying full-time workers as employees, with all the rights and tax regulations that entails.
 The authors of the bills included in the new legislation package are Verrelli, Madden, Greenstein, Egan, Karabinchak, Space, Oroho, Sumter, Lagana, Freiman, and Singleton.

 Contact an Employment Lawyer About Unlawful Misclassification

 Your employment lawyer is committed to protecting your rights as an employee; the law does not permit your employer to deny you benefits by pretending that you are an independent contractor.
 Contact McOmber McOmber & Luber in Red Bank, New Jersey to discuss your case.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.
 We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.